domesticated turkeys have been raised for nearly 2,000 years as free-range poultry and in pens

 English colonists discovered that the wild turkeys in Virginia were both abundant and delicious.
 William Strachey wrote in 1612:1

-There were no Native Americans involved, and there were no turkeys were consumed in the 1619 ceremony.
+There were no Native Americans involved, and there were no turkeys were consumed in that 1619 ceremony.
 Most likely, the food eaten by the new arrivals consisted of months-old ship rations and whatever fresh seafood had been caught that day.
 The ceremony was repeated in 1620 (the year the Mayflower reached Massachusetts) and 1621.
 It ceased after Powhatan's successor as paramount chief, Opechancanough, led an uprising in 1622 that forced abandonment of Berkeley Hundred.

 Some English immigrants in Virginia gave thanks for a safe arrival before the settlers in Massachusetts.
 However, the cultural heritage of celebrating a Thanksgiving meal - centered around a turkey - is based on the New England story of a 1621 feast with the Wampanoag tribe.
 Turkey farmers in the Shenandoah Valley see a spike in demand each November, and their marketing is associated with the non-Virginia version of Thanksgiving.3